nonprofit marketing plan template

 Long-tail keyword-optimized content, internally linked to a head term on a product or service page, defines our hub-and-spoke content strategy—a critical factor in our successful client engagements.
 However, it’s not always a “quick win” strategy.

 You must purchase a tool if you plan to do your own keyword research.
-You can use SEMRush for free for up to 10 searches per day.
-However, we recommend subscribing to a beginner plan if you have a large website.
+SEMRush is free for up to 10 searches per day.
+However, if you have a large website, we recommend subscribing to a beginner plan.
+We also recommend hiring an SEO Specialist to help you with your keyword strategy before you begin.
+A specialist like me can give you a solid strategic framework to scale from and upskill you or your team to DIY your SEO for years to come!

 Here’s a workflow in SEMRush for beginning your keyword research.